A source for the stories of Noah's flood?

 many centuries by at least five author/editors.

-The universal flood story was derived from an
+The universal flood story seems to have been derived from an

 to be based on an earlier legend that, in turn, might well have been based on dimly remembered memories of the